Solar System -

 Jupiter has 67 confirmed moons, as of August 2013, of which 30 are known to be more than 10 km (6 miles) across.
 The four largest satellites, known as the Galilean satellites following Galileo's discovery of them in 1610, are Ganymede, Europa, Io, and Callisto.

 A number of spacecraft have visited Jupiter either as defined Jupiter missions, or as part of other missions.
 In 1973, Pioneer 10 was the first spacecraft to reach Jupiter, and in December 1974, Pioneer 11 came within 43,000 km (27,000 miles) of Jupiter on its way to Saturn.
 It was followed in 1979 by the two Voyager missions.
 Voyager made a number of discoveries including the existence of Jupiter's ring system, a number of new moons, and that there was current volcanic activity on Io.
 The Ulysses spacecraft flew close by Jupiter twice as part of its mission to study the Sun, firstly in February 1992 and again, more distantly, in 2003/4.
 The Galileo probe, launched on October 18, 1989 arrived at Jupiter on December 7, 1995 where it spent eight years observing Jupiter, its moons and rings, including sending a probe into the atmosphere.
 En route, it passed close to the asteroids Gaspra and Ida, discovering the latter's moon Dactyl.
 In September 2003, the mission having been completed, it was flown into Jupiter and destroyed.
 The most recent observations came from the New Horizons spacecraft, which passed Jupiter in February 2007 on its way to Pluto.
-The Juno spacecraft launched on August 5th, 2011, and is due to arrive in Jupiter orbit on July 4, 2016, at 7:29 p.m.
+The US launched the Juno spacecraft on August 5th, 2011, and it arrived at Jupiter orbit in July 2016.
+Its purpose is to understand the origin and evolution of the planet.
+Its 20 month mission encompasses 37 Jupiter orbits culminating in a crash into Jupiter in February of 2018.